zenn-ai/zen/README.md

 # therapy-bot

-Despite the increasing societal acceptance of mental health, it continues to be a pressing issue, especially for youth populations
+Despite the increasing societal acceptance of mental health, it continues to be a pressing issue, especially amongst the youth

 Zen is a therapy bot customized for youth population (ages 15-24)